 I began to put myself on the “To Do” list, take tennis lessons, set aside time to exercise – in PEACE.
 I read an interesting book, listened to an inspiring podcast, placing me back on Top!

-Take Responsibility for Yourself.
-Show your children that life is what you make it.
-Shake things up.
-Try new recipes, visit a new grocery store, change your style, volunteer.
-Life is full of Color, Adventure, and Opportunity.
-You just have to clean out your “Purse of Life” and remember to Keep the Change.
-Here’s to Living Your the Best Version of You.
+It’s time to shake things up.
+Try new recipes, visit a new grocery store, change your fashion style, volunteer at a local organization.
+It’s time to clean out your “Purse of Life” and remember to Keep the Change.
+Here’s to Chasing Your Dreams and Writing Your Story.